 - Don’t forget to water, but don’t over water.
 Just a warning, if the soil stays wet or soggy for too long, the bulbs will rot.
 Don’t let your pots sit in water.

 - Once I start seeing growth, I do a little happy dance!
 Really, it doesn’t take much to get me excited.
 At this point the pots need a good light source.
 Unlike seedlings, my bulbs and tubers have always done fine in a sunny, south facing window.
 If the plants don’t have an adequate light source they will get very leggy and spindly.
-I generally run out of plant in front of my south facing windows, so I use these plant lights.
+I generally run out of plant space in front of my south facing windows, so I use these plant lights.
 I love that they can very easily be adjusted.
 If you don’t have a sunny enough spot for them, consider putting them under grow lights.
 For more information about my light set-up, see my post on Indoor Seed Starting.

 - I usually wait until the temperatures are between 55 – 60 degrees at night before moving my plants outdoors.
 And then I wait until the soil temps are between 55 – 60 degrees before I plant them in the ground.
 Of course, I don’t measure the temperature of the soil, but rather I wait about two weeks of the nighttime temperatures being around 55 – 60 degrees to be sure the soil has warmed up.